timdewild/matnimation/examples/examples.md

 - [Travelling Waves](#travelling-waves)

 ## Oscillating Particle
-Animation of a particle that moves along a trajectory given by:
+Animation of a particle that moves along a trajectory using the `AnimatedSingleScatter` artist.
+The trajectory is given by:
 ```math
 \begin{align}
 x(t) &= t \\